LeeWannacott/Sp02-Data-Merger/README.md

 # Sp02-Data-Merger
 Merges Sp02 data specifically from multiple Nellcor™ Bedside SpO₂ Patient Monitoring System's.
-Sp02 data from multiple sensor can then be visualised using a visualization tool such as Tableau, Power Bi, etc.
+Sp02 data from multiple sensor's can then be visualised using a visualization tool such as Tableau, Power Bi, etc.

 Example files are provided in a folder for testing it out.